geopython/diving-into-pygeoapi/workshop/content/docs/publishing/ogcapi-features.md

 ## pygeoapi as a WFS proxy

 A powerful use case for pygeoapi is to provide an OGC API - Features interface over existing Web Feature Service (WFS) or ESRI FeatureServer endpoints.
-In this scenario you lower the barrier and increase the usability of existing services to a wider audience.
+In this scenario, you lower the barrier and increase the usability of existing services to a wider audience.
 Let's set up an API on top of an existing WFS hosted by the city of Florence.

 !!! question "Update the pygeoapi configuration"